- Billy Graham near death, ‘close to going home to be with the Lord’

-“Two other leagues _ the NBA and the NFL _ their players have recognized that in these economic times there is a need to retrench,” Bettman said during a news conference that followed the unanimous endorsement of a lockout during a two-hour owners’ meeting.
+“Two other leagues _ the NBA and the NFL _ their players have recognized that in these economic times there is a need to retrench,” Bettman said after a two-hour owners’ meeting.

-Players currently receive 57 percent of hockey-related revenue, and the owners want to bring that number down as far as perhaps 47 percent.
+Players currently receive 57 percent of hockey-related revenue, and the owners want to bring that number down as far as perhaps 47 percent _ which is an increase from their original offer of 43 percent.
 The union offered a deal based on actual dollars, seeking a guarantee of the $1.8 billion players received last season.

 “The fact is, we believe that 57 percent of HRR is too much,” Bettman said.
 “Even a brief lockout will cost more in terms of lost salary and wages than what we’re proposing to do to make a deal that we think we need to make.”